phizzl3/PrintShopScripts/README.md

-# counter-calculator
+# PrintShop-Scripts

- A simple calculator for calculating materials in Print Production.
+A group of quick scripts for use in Print Production.